Have questions about what we do and how to be involved? Here’s all you need to know:

 • If you have a business item (such as a liquor license application) you’d like to bring before the ANC (as distinguished from a concern or complaint), you should contact the commissioner of jurisdiction to be added to the agenda and discuss the action.
 Before you come to the public meeting, you should also meet with any relevant committee of jurisdiction and be sure to meet with the community association(s) that is (are) affected by your action item.

 • This means that you should allow at least one to two months for discussion and review with the Commissioner and Committees of jurisdiction before bringing your issue to the full Commission.
-Public notice of the agenda is given one week in advance of the monthly meeting and therefore agenda items cannot be added less than one week before a meeting.
-Generally at least three to four weeks notice is required to add items to the agenda.
+Public notice of the agenda is given one week in advance of the monthly meeting, and therefore, agenda items cannot be added less than one week before a meeting.
+Generally, at least two to three weeks’ notice is required to add items to the agenda.

 • If you have a business item that requires urgent attention or is of an emergency nature, you should immediately contact the commissioner of jurisdiction and ask her/him to work with you and the Chairperson of the commission to schedule consideration by the appropriate committee and the full commission.

-• If you want the commission to consider and support your application before any DC government agency, you should contact the commissioner within whose district your business, construction project, or other activity is located.
-That commissioner is the commissioner of jurisdiction.
-See the answer to the next question to find out how to identify that commissioner.
+• If you want the Commission to consider and support your application before any DC government agency, you should contact the Commissioner within whose district your business, construction project, or other activity is located.
+That Commissioner is the commissioner of jurisdiction.

 What if I want to ask a question or make a comment about an issue the Commission is considering, such as a liquor license application or a zoning issue, and I didn’t think of it in time for the public comment period at the beginning of the meeting?